plewis/plewis.github.io/phylogenetics/lab-searching.md

 Start PAUP*, specifying `run.nex` as the file to execute:

     paup run.nex

+(Did PAUP* start?
+If you got an error message, type `ls ~/bin` to make sure that the PAUP* executable file is named _paup_ and not _paup4a168_centos64_.)

-You will find that you need to type `y` in order to answer the question _Warning: there are unsaved trees.
+You will find that you need to type `y` in order to answer the question (issued by PAUP*) _Warning: there are unsaved trees.
 Do you want to quit anyway?_.
 You can avoid having to answer that question each time you execute _run.nex_ by placing the following just above the line containing the `quit` command:

     set nowarntsave;

 This analysis should finish very quickly because you now have only 5 taxa.
-The `fd=barchart` setting tells PAUP to output a bar chart showing the distribution parsimony scores.
+The `fd=barchart` setting tells PAUP to output a bar chart showing the distribution of parsimony scores.

 > :thinking: How many separate tree topologies did PAUP* examine?
 What is the parsimony treelength of the best tree?
 The worst tree?
 How many steps separate the best tree from the next best? (consult the bar chart to determine the answer)